This guide assumes that you have successfully installed the Subsonic server on your computer. If not, please refer to the installation instructions.

 If you don't want to use a subsonic.org address you can get similar services from dynamic DNS providers such as dyndns.com.

 This section describes some common network problems and how to fix them.

 - Multiple routers.
 There might be more than one router on your network, for instance both an "inner" wireless router and an "outer" (closest to the internet) cable/fiber modem with routing enabled.
 You must make sure that incoming traffic received by the outermost router is forwarded to the inner router (which in turn forwards the traffic on to your Subsonic server).
 You can do this by configuring port forwarding on the outer router (forward traffic to the inner router), or setting it in bridge mode.
 Your ISP should be able to help you if you have problems with this.

 - Port blocked by ISP.
-Many ISPs (Internet Service Providers) block incoming traffic on port 80, which is used by most web servers.
-Subsonic uses port 80 by default on Windows.
-You can avoid this by configuring Subsonic to use a different port.
+Many ISPs (Internet Service Providers) block incoming traffic on certain ports.
+Subsonic uses port 4040 by default, which is normally not blocked.
+It could still be worth trying to run Subsonic on a different port.
 Open the Subsonic Control Panel by clicking on the Subsonic tray icon.
 Change the port number to any random number between 1025 and 65,000.
 If you set up manual port forwarding (see above), remember to update that as well.

 - Firewall.
 You might be running firewall software (on the Subsonic server) which blocks incoming traffic.
 If this is the case, try first to turn the firewall off.
 If this helps, turn the firewall back on and configure it to allow incoming traffic to Subsonic.
 Note: The Windows installer version of Subsonic will automatically configure the built-in Windows Firewall.

 Most features in Subsonic are free, but some (like mobile phone streaming) require that you upgrade to Subsonic Premium after the 30-day free trial.
 After you receive the license key by email, you must register it on your server as follows: